-A student at or above grade 3 who does not perform satisfactorily on his or her state-mandated examinations will participate in special instructional programs designed to improve performance.
-The district will notify the parent of their child's participation in this program.
-The student may be required to participate in this instruction before or after normal school hours or outside of the normal school year.
-Failure of a student to attend these programs may result in violations of required school attendance as well as the student not being promoted to the next grade level.

 Parents of a student in grade 8 who does not perform satisfactorily on his or her exams will be notified that their child will participate in special instructional programs designed to improve performance.
 The student may be required to participate in this instruction before or after normal school hours or outside of the normal school year.

 A student in grade 8 will have two additional opportunities to take a failed assessment.
-If a student fails a second time, a grade placement committee, consisting of the Dean of Secondary Education or designee, the teacher, and the student's parent, will determine the additional special instruction the student will receive.
+If a student fails a second time, a grade placement committee, consisting of the principal or designee, the teacher, and the student's parent, will determine the additional special instruction the student will receive.
 After a third failed attempt, the student will be retained; however, the parent can appeal this decision to the committee.
 In order for the student to be promoted, based on standards previously established by the district, the decision of the committee must be unanimous.
 Whether the student is retained or promoted, an educational plan for the student will be designed to enable the student to perform at grade level by the end of the next school year.
 [See policies at IEI.]

 Certain students-some with disabilities and some with limited English proficiency-may be eligible for exemptions, accommodations, or deferred testing.
-For more information, see the Dean of Secondary Education, counselor, or special education director.
+For more information, see the principal, counselor, or special education director.

-For a junior high-school student who does not perform satisfactorily on his or her statemandated examinations, a school official will prepare a personal graduation plan (PGP).
-School officials will also develop a PGP for a junior high-school student who is determined by the district to be unlikely to earn a high school diploma within five years of high school enrollment.
+A Personal Graduation Plan (PGP) will be prepared for any student in a middle school or beyond who did not perform satisfactorily on a state-mandated assessment or is determined by the district as not likely to earn a high school diploma before the fifth school year following enrollment in grade 9.
+The PGP will be designed and implemented by a guidance counselor, teacher, or other staff member designated by the principal.
 The plan will, among other items, identify the student's educational goals, address the parent's educational expectations for the student, and outline an intensive instruction program for the student.
-[See the counselor or principal and policy EIF(LEGAL) for more information.]
-For a student receiving special education services, the student's IEP may serve as the student's PGP and would therefore be developed by the student's ARD committee.
+[For additional information, see the counselor or principal and policy EIF (LEGAL).]